Registration for the spring semester begins in November. Registration begins in April for the summer and fall semesters.

 Last Day to Register

 Within 10 days of the first day of class, you are able to add a course to your schedule through Campus Connection.
 If you are looking to add a course to your schedule after the first 10 days, you must get a Registration Action Form from the advising office.
-The form needs to be signed by the instructor of the course, your advisor, and your Academic Dean.
-After receiving the appropriate signatures, the form is taken to the Registrar’s office and they will add you into the course.
+The form can be found on Campus Connection - UND e-forms file - Registrar's Office - Registration Action Form.

 Drop or Withdraw from a Course